Fringe Benefits Tax Considerations for Work Christmas Parties 2024

 As an employer, the costs (such as food & drink) associated with Christmas parties are exempt from FBT, as long as they are provided on a working day, on your business premises, and consumed by current employees.

-Additionally, if you were to host your event offsite at a restaurant or similar, certain FBT implications would arise.
+If you were to host your event offsite at a restaurant or similar, certain FBT implications would arise.
 This is because a Christmas party held offsite is regarded as an 'entertainment' expense which is generally not tax deductible unless it is associated with paying FBT.
-An exemption may be available for FBT if the cost per employee is less than $300.
+An exemption may be available for FBT if the cost per head is less than $300.

 If you invite associates such as family or friends, FBT would be determined by the per head costs of the function.
 However, if you invite clients or suppliers, there are no FBT implications for these guests and the cost of providing the entertainment is not income tax deductible.